jboyflaga2/ProgrammingExercises-Javascript/Angular2/2016-07-19_TourOfHeroes/3-Master_Detail/README.md

-#
+# The Tour of Heroes tutorial

 ## This tutorial is from https://angular.io/docs/ts/latest/tutorial/

 This is a summary of that tutorial.
-I put/copied it here becuase  that tutorial might change in the future.
+I put/copied it here becuase that tutorial might change in the future and so that I will still have a copy of the tutorial even when I'm offline -- I will be using this as a reference when I use Angular 2 in my projects.

 ## 1. see folder "1-Introduction"